 Connection fees in the Westwood Relief Sewer System as reflected on Map 20-1 shall be $565 per RUE.

 Nonresidential: commercial and industrial $1,600/meter equivalent.
 Meter equivalents are determined according to AWWA C-700 schedule of meter operating capacity as follows:

 For commercial customers utilizing unmetered water supply or private wells, the meter equivalent shall be determined based on the total water supply fixture units of the building to be connected, converted to gallons per minute, in accordance with the State of Wisconsin Plumbing Code, Ch.
-COMM 82, Wis.
+SPS 382, Wis.
 Adm.
 Code.